YU000jp/logseq-plugin-hierarchy-tool/readme.md

 - The button on the toolbar is the first toggle.
    - While the pop-up is displayed, if the user navigates to a page, it switches to the table of contents for that page.
    > Initially, this button is hidden by Logseq.
 This button on the toolbar (![アイコン](https://github.com/YU000jp/logseq-plugin-bullet-point-custom-icon/assets/111847207/136f9d0f-9dcf-4942-9821-c9f692fcfc2f)) on the toolbar.
 Click on it and then click on this (![image](https://github.com/user-attachments/assets/1121f7af-b4f6-4bec-bfd3-1f3d2b97745e)).
 The 🛢️ button will then appear on the toolbar.
+- In the table of contents, the block is opened by zooming in, but within Page Connections, the page does not open directly for moving up or down the hierarchy.
+(Ctrl+click to open as a page).

+#### Tip

+1. press the ➕ button next to the page name to create a sub-page.
+Similar page names will be displayed as suggestions.
+1. split by header to provide a workflow for splitting a comprehensive page into sub-pages with increased information content.
+   - By Ctrl+clicking on a header in the table of contents, the block with the header and its sub-blocks can be moved to a sub-page.

+#### Note

+- Sidebars and pop-ups are displayed overlapping.
+To use the sidebar, close the pop-up.
+- Loading may be slow if the amount of information on the page is too large or if there are too many page embeds in the content.

 ---